pagkly/Zed/Investopedia/Investing/CAPM.md

 The graph shows how greater expected returns (y-axis) require greater expected risk (x-axis).
 [Modern Portfolio Theory](https://www.investopedia.com/terms/m/modernportfoliotheory.asp) suggests that starting with the risk-free rate, the expected return of a portfolio increases as the risk increases.
 Any portfolio that fits on the [Capital Market Line (CML)](https://www.investopedia.com/terms/c/cml.asp) is better than any possible portfolio to the right of that line, but at some point, a theoretical portfolio can be constructed on the CML with the best return for the amount of risk being taken.

-The CML and efficient frontier may be difficult to define, but it illustrates an important concept for investors: there is a trade-off between increased return and increased risk.
+The CML and [[Efficient Frontier ]]may be difficult to define, but it illustrates an important concept for investors: there is a trade-off between increased return and increased risk.
 Because it isn’t possible to perfectly build a portfolio that fits on the CML, it is more common for investors to take on too much risk as they seek additional return.

 In the following chart, you can see two portfolios that have been constructed to fit along the efficient frontier.
 Portfolio A is expected to return 8% per year and has a 10% [[[Standard Deviation]]](https://www.investopedia.com/terms/s/standarddeviation.asp) or risk level.
 Portfolio B is expected to return 10% per year but has a 16% [[Standard Deviation]].
 The risk of portfolio B rose faster than its expected returns.

 Image by Julie Bang © Investopedia 2019

-The efficient frontier assumes the same things as the CAPM and can only be calculated in theory.
-If a portfolio existed on the efficient frontier it would be providing the maximal return for its level of risk.
-However, it is impossible to know whether a portfolio exists on the efficient frontier or not because future returns cannot be predicted.
+The [[Efficient Frontier ]]assumes the same things as the CAPM and can only be calculated in theory.
+If a portfolio existed on the [[Efficient Frontier ]]it would be providing the maximal return for its level of risk.
+However, it is impossible to know whether a portfolio exists on the [[Efficient Frontier ]]or not because future returns cannot be predicted.

-This trade-off between risk and return applies to the CAPM and the efficient frontier graph can be rearranged to illustrate the trade-off for individual assets.
+This trade-off between risk and return applies to the CAPM and the [[Efficient Frontier ]]graph can be rearranged to illustrate the trade-off for individual assets.
 In the following chart, you can see that the CML is now called the [Security Market Line (SML)](https://www.investopedia.com/terms/s/sml.asp).
 Instead of expected risk on the x-axis, the stock’s beta is used.
 As you can see in the illustration, as beta increases from one to two, the expected return is also rising.

 Image by Julie Bang © Investopedia 2019